What is a Vanity Address?

 - Choose Standard wallet, click Next

-- Choose User public or private keys, click Next
+- Choose Import Bitcoin addresses or private keys, click Next

 - paste your private key, click Next